mattdear/circle-lab-project/Meeting Notes/Meeting Notes.md

   - Do tree shaped diagrams in Microsoft Word as it is going to be a lot faster.
   - Make use cases and robustness more about the system rather than about the stakeholders.

-Attendees = Emma, Josh, Mark, Juan
+Attendees = Emma, Josh, Mark, Juan, Matt

 ###### WEDNESDAY MEETUP
+- Matt, Emma, Matt, Mark all worked on the re-designed use case texts.

+Attendees = Emma, Josh, Mark, Matt

 ## WEEK7
 ###### FRIDAY LECTURE
+- Josh worked on the class diagram.
+- Looked a milestones with Femi.

+Attendees = Emma, Josh, Mark, Juan, Matt

 ###### WEDNESDAY MEETUP